awsdocs/amazon-dynamodb-developer-guide/doc_source/SettingUp.DynamoWebService.md

 Before you can access DynamoDB programmatically or through the AWS CLI, you must configure your credentials to enable authorization for your applications\.

  There are several ways to do this\.
-For example, you can manually create the credentials file to store your AWS access key ID and secret access key\.
-You can also use the `aws configure` command of the AWS CLI to automatically create the file\.
+For example, you can manually create the credentials file to store your access key ID and secret access key\.
+You also can use the `aws configure` command of the AWS CLI to automatically create the file\.
 Alternatively, you can use environment variables\.
-For more information on configuring your credentials, see the programming\-specific AWS SDK developer guide\.
+For more information about configuring your credentials, see the programming\-specific AWS SDK developer guide\.

  To install and configure the AWS CLI, see [Using the CLI](Tools.CLI.md)\.